-Organizations that prioritize “women first” in their diversity and inclusion programs don’t benefit women of color because while women of color are also women, white women comprise 31% of the entry-level workforce while women of color only account for 17%.
+Organizations that prioritize “women first” in their diversity and inclusion programs don’t benefit women of color because while women of color are also women.
+White women comprise 31% of the entry-level workforce while women of color only account for 17%.
 And the difference between white women and women of color only increases as they climb the corporate ladder.
-At the manager level face an outnumbering of over 80%.
-White women outnumber women of color by more than 50% and at the c-suite level, women of color are outnumbered by white women by more than 80%.
+Women of color at the manager level face an outnumbering of over 80%.
+White women outnumber women of color by more than 50% and at the c-suite level.

 The stark contrast of employment and promotion opportunities—not to mention corporate inclusion initiatives—for white women as compared to women of color is a huge sign that diversity and inclusion efforts are not directly benefiting women of color.